Independent press regulation takes a major step forward today with the announcement that IMPRESS will seek recognition under the Royal Charter.

 In polls, a majority of the public have said that neither politicians nor newspaper publishers should be entrusted with press regulation.
 The Charter, approved by all parties, is designed to guarantee press regulation in the public interest.

-Sir Harold Evans, patron of IMPRESS and former Editor of The Sunday Times and The Times said: ‘I watched a series of scandals unfold in British journalism in recent years.
+said: ‘I watched a series of scandals unfold in British journalism in recent years.
 Without a scrupulously independent system for effective monitoring and correction, we risk more abuses and another sharp decline in the public trust which is itself the foundation of a free press.
 The IMPRESS proposals promise to enable the best and discourage the worst.’

 Later this year, IMPRESS will ask the Press Recognition Panel, an independent public body, to assess whether IMPRESS meets the Leveson principles of independent and effective regulation set out in the Charter.
 If IMPRESS is recognised by the Panel, it will be able to protect publishers it regulates against the risk of paying claimants’ costs in libel or privacy actions and the risk of exemplary damages under clauses of the Crime and Courts Act 2013 which come into force on 3 November 2015.